RijanDhakal1010/MyLogSeq/pages/Journal Publication.md

 	  Pleurozium schreberi
 	  Rhytidiadelphus loreus
-- It seems very possible that `NCBI entrez` might not be the way to go and the only way to do this might be with [`NCBI datasets`](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/how-tos/)
+- It seems very possible that `NCBI entrez` might not be the way to go and the only way to do this might be with [`NCBI datasets`](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/how-tos/) collapsed:: true
 	- The issue with NCBI has been that for some reason it is completely ignoring the specific name of a whole species name (using `datasets summary genome taxon 'Aristolochia cretica'`).
 For example, when sending in `datasets summary genome taxon 'Aristolochia cretica'`, only `Aristolochia` is used.
 - `esearch -db assembly -query "Aristolochia cretica" | efetch -format uid` this is it.
+	- `efetch -db assembly -id 10829611` produces an error that just says "Bad request"
+	- `efetch -db assembly -id 10829611 -format xml` does not work either.
+- This is it: `esearch -db assembly -query "Aristolochia cretica" | esummary`